cleancoindev/wns/docs/implementers.rst

         function addr(bytes32 node) constant returns (address);
     }

-For resolution, only the `resolver()` function in the ENS contract is required; other methods permit looking up owners, and updating ENS from within a contract that owns a name.
+For resolution, only the `resolver()` function in the WNS contract is required; other methods permit looking up owners, and updating WNS from within a contract that owns a name.

 With these definitions, looking up a name given its node hash is straightforward:

 .. code-block:: solidity

     contract MyContract {
-        ENS ens;
+        WNS wns;

-        function MyContract(address ensAddress) {
+        function MyContract(address wnsAddress) {
-            ens = ENS(ensAddress);
+            wns = WNS(wnsAddress);
         }

         function resolve(bytes32 node) constant returns(address) {
-            var resolver = ens.resolver(node)
+            var resolver = wns.resolver(node)
             return resolver.addr(node);
         }
     }